openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

   1. **Analyze and optimize the key creation, signing etc processes, make it dumb easy to create and use a key/signature**.
-One way could be to add a button Generate Key (next to Change) in the KMail “ Identity settings “ Cryptographie; start the key creation wizard from Kleopatra and take the name and email address from that identity (at the moment you have to enter them manually).
+One way could be to add a button â€œGenerate Keyâ€ (next to â€œChangeâ€) in the KMail â€“ Identity settings â€“ Cryptographie; start the key creation wizard from Kleopatra and take the name and email address from that identity (at the moment you have to enter them manually).
 The user just has to enter the passphrase and is done.
-Offer a button Save private key and revoke key on usb or something like this and send public key to server / Make key public.
+Offer a button â€œSave private key and revoke key on usbâ€ or something like this and â€œsend public key to serverâ€ / â€œMake key publicâ€.
 Add the key creation (or import possibilities) into the identity / account creation wizard of KMail.
 Add the possibility to create revoke keys within the gui (when sending the key to the server, there is an information message yet.)